u0s41v/FairlyRandom/README.md

 # FairlyRandom

-A bot for [Manifold Markets](https://manifold.markets/) that generates random numbers in a fair way.
+A bot for [Manifold Markets](https://manifold.markets/) that generates Random numbers in a Fair way.
 Specifically it provides the following properties:
  - Any outcome in the specified range is equally likely, and each randomization is independent.
  - Nobody can manipulate the random numbers.
  - Nobody can predict the random numbers in advance.